Kaysheridan/Whack-A-Piggy/README.md

 - An option for the player to put in a username.
 - A leader board which shows the highest score
 - A personal leader board for the user to see their own personal highest score
-- levels which make the piggy move faster and with a bigger amount of circle options.
+- Levels which make the piggy move faster and with a bigger amount of circle options.
 - Audio when the piggy is correctly clicked .
-- an image and audio when an incorrect circle is clicked.
+- An image and audio when an incorrect circle is clicked.
+- Fix known bug listed below with a cannot click funtion

 ## Tecnoloigies Used ##
 ---